Carneys Creek, Queensland: Education

 There are no schools in Carneys Creek.
 The nearest government primary schools are Mount Alford State School in Mount Alford to the north, Maroon State School in Maroon to the east, and Killarney State School in Killarney to the south-west.
 The nearest government secondary schools are Killarney State School (to Year 10 only) in Killarney to the south-west and Boonah State High School (to Year 12) in Boonah to the north-east.

+Attractions

+Teviot Falls is a waterfall on Teviot Brook (28.22769°S 152.48220°E).